BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 <p>
     In Christianity and Judaism, there's a concept of "wrestling with angels".<sup>10</sup>
-    In the biblical book of Genesis, Jacob meets and physically wrestles with an angel for an overnight period, eventually overcoming the angel.<sup>10</sup>
+    In the book of Genesis in the bible, Jacob meets and physically wrestles with an angel for an overnight period, eventually overcoming the angel.<sup>10</sup>
     One interpretation is that the wrestling represents the psychology of a spiritual struggle.<sup>7</sup>
 </p>